NSHipster/articles/2013-03-18-c-storage-classes.md

 As a keyword, `static` gets used in a lot of different, incompatible ways, so it can be confusing to figure out exactly what it means in every instance.
 When it comes to storage classes, `static` means one of two things.

 1. A `static` variable inside a method or function retains its value between invocations.
-2. A `static` variable declared globally can called by any function or method, so long as those functions appear in the same file as the `static` variable.
+2. A `static` variable declared globally can be called by any function or method, so long as those functions appear in the same file as the `static` variable.
 The same goes for `static` functions.

 ### Static Singletons